"These build journal entries are part of a Special Series on the E9x M3 V2 carbon fiber driveshaft by YFCM Technologies.

 Get to the driveshaft.

-You need to meet these clearances before completing the installation as it may otherwise lead to catastrophic failure of the tube.
+You need to meet these clearances before completing the installation as it may otherwise lead to vibrations and catastrophic failure of the driveshaft if left unresolved.

-I chatted before about aligning the balanced CV / diff bolt colored in black with the blue mark on the diff but took a clearer picture this time around.
+The balanced CV / diff bolt colored in black with the blue mark on my diff.

 It must have a 64mm / 2.52 inches distance between both points pictured.

-If you installation does not come within the specifications listed below, you may have worn bushings and/or mounts across the powertrain.
-It's ideal to have had the car under the load if you changed any bushings.
+If you installation does not come within the specifications listed below, contact me immediately and avoid driving the ca. For an accurate measurement, have the driveline under the load and on the ground if you changed any bushings.

 Here's how we took the measurement.
-The car was still on the lift.
+The car was still on the lift and explains the shorter measurement.

 There should be at least 20mm / 0.8 inches separating the tube from any physical element across the driveshaft valley.